TikTok is selling a ton of YA books with this hashtag

-TikTok is selling more and more YA books with the hashtag ‘#BookToks’.
+TikTok is selling more and more YA books with the hashtag ‘#BookTok’.
 Love it or hate it, it’s taking YA fiction straight to the top of the bestsellers lists.

 Call Me By Your Name – Andre Aciman